 Undergraduate, Theology from Keble College, University of Oxford, 1983

-- Cameron, H. (2021 forthcoming).
+- Cameron, H. (2022).
 From the Boy in the Temple to the Man on the Road: The maturing role of Practical Theology in the life of the Church.
 In Evangelicals engaging with Practical Theology: Theology that Impacts Church and World.
 H. D. Morris and H. Cameron. (eds) London, Routledge.

 - Cameron, H. (2021).
 Normativity in Practice: Governance in secular and faith-based non-profit organisations. in Reimaging Faith and Management.
 E. Pio and T. Pratt (eds).
 London, Routledge.

 - Cameron, H (2021) ‘Mission enabling as a formative spiritual practice’, Word and Deed, 13(2), pp. 25-31.